wongwh2002/CS2113TeamProject/docs/UserGuide.md

 #### Format of data storage for password:
-For security purposes the method of storage will not be discussed. <span style="color:#f5220d">DO NOT</span> alter this file, simply delete the file if you have forgotten you password and create a new password upon being prompt when start up.
+For security purposes the method of storage will not be discussed. <span style="color:#f5220d">DO NOT</span> alter this file, simply exit the program and delete the file if you have forgotten you password and create a new password upon being prompt when start up.
 Note that this will cause a hard reset to the application and erase all data.

 #### Format of data storage for income and spending: